-SpaceX engineers confirmed on March 31, 2026, that a Starlink satellite suffered a critical anomaly and disintegrated in orbit.
+SpaceX engineers confirmed that a Starlink satellite suffered a critical anomaly and disintegrated in orbit.
 Reports from CNET and Gizmodo describe a total loss of hardware after telemetry signals vanished without warning.
 Tracking stations monitored the fragmentation event as the craft broke into several dozen pieces of debris.
 This is the second major hardware failure affecting the megaconstellation since late 2025.
+By April 1, 2026, the second satellite failure had turned Starlink reliability into a renewed engineering question.

 Spacecraft monitoring systems first detected the irregularity during a routine station-keeping maneuver.
 Telemetry data indicated a sudden drop in power before the on-board computer ceased communication.
 Independent tracking firms like LeoLabs confirmed the appearance of new debris clouds in the same orbital plane.
 Observers noted that the breakup happened at an altitude that minimizes immediate risks to the International Space Station.